michaelnguyenwex/azure-devops-mcp/README.md

 ## Configuration

-This tool requires the following environment variables to be set to authenticate and interact with Azure DevOps, JIRA, and Splunk:
+This tool requires the following environment variables to be set to authenticate and interact with Azure DevOps, JIRA, Splunk, and GitHub:

 ### Required Variables